johnwhitington/cpdf-source/cpdf.1.md

 ## Splitting on bookmarks

-We can split on bookmark boundaries, at a given level, instead of splitting on each page:

 **cpdf -split-bookmarks \<level> in.pdf** \[-process-struct-trees] \[-utf8] **-o \<format>**

+Split on bookmark boundaries at a given level, instead of splitting on each page.
+Level 0 is top level, level 1 next, and so on.

 **-process-struct-trees**